Beylessen1/GLProjectERP/contributing.md

 ---

-## ❌ PART 4 — Things They Must NEVER DO
+## ❌ IMPORTANT — Things You Must NEVER DO

 These rules protect the project from breaking: